MorganMLGman/info_webpage/content/projects/this_website.md

 This is part of the configuration file that I use to create the VM, let's go through it step by step:
  - `source`: Where to find the module.
-In this case, it is the Oracle module for creating a VM.
+In this case, it is the [Oracle module](https://github.com/oracle-terraform-modules/terraform-oci-compute-instance) for creating a VM.
  - `ad_number`: This is the availability domain number, in this case it is 1.
-You can find the availability domain number in the Oracle Cloud console.
+You can find the availability domain number in the [Oracle Cloud console](https://cloud.oracle.com/).
  - `compartment_id`: Compartment is a logical container for your resources.
-You can create compartments in the Oracle Cloud console and also find its ID there.
+You can create compartments in the [Oracle Cloud console](https://cloud.oracle.com/) and also find its ID there.
- - `instance_display_name`: VM name, no need to explain.
+ - `instance_display_name`: VM name visible in the [Oracle](https://cloud.oracle.com/).
+I set it to `local.oracle.vm.name`, which is defined in the `locals` block.
+You can set it to any name you want.
  - `source_ocid`: This is the ID of the image that you want to use for the VM.
 Let's say it is like an ISO image for the VM.
-You can find the image ID in the Oracle Cloud console.
+You can find the image ID in the [Oracle Cloud console](https://cloud.oracle.com/).
  - `subnet_ocids`: Here you need to specify the subnet ID.
 Multiple subnets can be specified, but in my case I only have one subnet.
-You can find the subnet ID in the Oracle Cloud console.
+You can find the subnet ID in the [Oracle Cloud console](https://cloud.oracle.com/).
  - `public_ip`: Here you can specify if you want to create a public IP address for the VM.
 I set it to `NONE`, because I will assign the public IP later.
  - `ssh_public_keys`: This is the public SSH key that you want to use to connect to the VM.
 Without this key you won't be able to connect to the VM.
  - `block_storage_size_in_gbs`: This is the size of the "disk" that you want to use for the VM.
 You can attach multiple disks to the VM.
  - `boot_volume_size_in_gbs`: If the previous option is the size of the "disk", this is the size of the "boot partition".
- - `shape`: Shape of the VM is specific name for  "this many cores and this much RAM".
-You can find the shape name in the Oracle Cloud console.
+ - `shape`: It is a specific name for  "this many cores and this much RAM".
+You can find the shape name in the [Oracle Cloud console](https://cloud.oracle.com/).
  - `instance_state`: Here you can specify if you want to create the VM in a stopped state or running state.
 I set it to `RUNNING`, because I want to use the VM right after it is created.
  - `boot_volume_backup_policy`: Here you can specify if you want to create a backup policy for the boot volume.
 I set it to `disabled`, because I don't need it.
  - `user_data`: This point will be explained later, but this is the script that will be executed when the VM is created.
 You can use it to install software, configure the VM, etc.